liscinskymartin/myProjects/integrations/readme.md

 [Doc - Integrations](https://docs.resco.net/wiki/Integrations)

 ## Problem
-Existing/Potential customers would like to connect Resco Cloud organization to the 3rd party systems without coding custom plugins.
-The system should be able to provide mapping between local and external schema.
+Existing/potential customers would like to connect the Resco Cloud organization to 3rd-party systems without coding custom plugins.
+The system should be able to provide mapping between local and external schemas.

-At the end of this task, user should be able to integrate Business Central and Dynamics environemts with Resco Cloud.
+At the end of this task, the user should be able to integrate Business Central and Dynamics environments with Resco Cloud.

 ## Solution
-Integrations allows you to connect your Resco Cloud organization to various systems using connectors.
-Match entities and fields between the two servers and exchange data.
-Configured connections can be used in Resco Cloud jobs and workflows to automate sync process.
+Integrations allow you to connect your Resco Cloud organization to various systems using connectors, mapping entities and fields between the two servers for data exchange.
+Configured connections can be used in Resco Cloud jobs and workflows to automate the synchronization process.

 The tool can be described by the image below:

-* It provides data exchange between two systems with respect of defined mapping and configuration.
+* It provides data exchange between two systems with respect to defined mapping and configuration.

 ![integrations diagram](integrationsDiagram.png)

-* Data are processed by connector and service.
+* Data is processed by the connector and service.

 ![odata response to resco](odataResponseToResco.png)

-* Connector process data from external system and transform it to the form, which is used by Resco Cloud.
+* The connector processes data from the external system and transforms it to the form used by Resco Cloud.

 ![connector diagram](connectorDiagram.png)

-* Service applies defined mapping and stores data to the database.
+* The service applies defined mapping and stores data in the database.

 ![service diagram](serviceDiagram.png)

 ### Web application
-- editor for managing connections
+- Editor for managing connections.
-- device code flow was used for authentication, so credentials was securely stored in Resco Cloud
+- Device code flow was used for authentication, so credentials was securely stored in Resco Cloud.

-- editor for setup mapping and configuration
+- Editor for setting up mapping and configuration.
-- user is able to define filters
+- The user is able to define filters.
-- editor is able to detect deleted entities or fields
+- The editor can detect deleted entities or fields.

 ![editor overview](editorOverview.png)
 ![lookup mapping](lookupMapping.png)

-- user is able to see preview of export/import
+- The user can preview the export/import.

 ![import preview](importPreview.png)

 ### 3rd party system
-- very important part of the creating solution was to study documentation about the external system (business central)
+- A very important part of creating the solution was studying documentation about the external system (Business Central).
-- for business central it was necessary to create some extensions which will allow to read versionnumber of the tables
+- For Business Central, it was necessary to create some extensions that would allow reading the version number of the tables.
-- you can see code of these extensions on the page: [BC Extensions](https://github.com/Resconet/RescoIntegrations)
+- You can see the code for these extensions on the page: [BC Extensions](https://github.com/Resconet/RescoIntegrations)

 ### Connectors
-- Simple.OData.Client library was used in OData connector
+- The Simple.OData.Client library was used in the OData connector.
-- OAuth2.0 device code flow was implemented
+- OAuth2.0 device code flow was implemented.

-Based on our company strategy, this project was stopped, so anther connectors were not implemented.
+Based on our company strategy, this project was stopped, so other connectors were not implemented.
 From my point of view it was very, very interesting project.

 [->Next: Blob storage connectors](../blobStorage/readme.md)